 The ability to approve amendments to ICANN’s “fundamental bylaws,” as described below.

 IFR.
 The creation of an IFR which is empowered to conduct periodic and special reviews of the IANA functions (see Annex F).
-IFRs and Special IFRs would be incorporated into the Affirmation of Commitments mandated reviews set forth in the ICANN Bylaws.
+IFRs and Special IFRs will be incorporated into the Affirmation of Commitments mandated reviews set forth in the ICANN Bylaws.

 CSC.
 The creation of a CSC which is empowered to monitor the performance of the IANA functions and escalate non-remediated issues to the ccNSO and GNSO.
 The ccNSO and GNSO should be empowered to address matters escalated by the CSC.

 Separation Process.
-The empowerment of the Special IFR to determine that a Separation Process is necessary and, if so, to recommend that a Separation Cross-Community Working Group (SCWG) be established to review the identified issues and make recommendations.
+The empowerment of the Special IFR to determine that a separation process is necessary and, if so, to recommend that a Separation Cross-Community Working Group (SCWG) be established to review the identified issues and make recommendations.
 See Annex L for more detailed information as to approval requirements with respect to the formation of a SCWG and approval of SCWG recommendations.

 Appeal mechanism.
 An appeal mechanism, for example in the form of an Independent Review Panel, for issues relating to the IANA functions.
-For example, direct customers with non-remediated issues or matters referred by ccNSO or GNSO after escalation by the CSC would have access to an Independent Review Panel.
-The appeal mechanism would not cover issues relating to ccTLD delegation and re-delegation, which mechanism is to be developed by the ccTLD community post-transition.
+For example, direct customers with non-remediated issues or matters referred by ccNSO or GNSO after escalation by the CSC will have access to an Independent Review Panel.
+The appeal mechanism will not cover issues relating to ccTLD delegation and re-delegation, which mechanism is to be developed by the ccTLD community post-transition.

 Fundamental bylaws.
 All of the foregoing mechanisms are to be provided for in the ICANN bylaws as “fundamental bylaws.”
 A “fundamental bylaw” may only be amended with the prior approval of the community and may require a higher approval threshold than typical bylaw amendments (for example, a supermajority vote).